Urinary incontinence is a common problem that affects many people.

 Common causes of functional incontinence include:

-- Depression, anxiety, or anger (unwilling to go to the toilet)
+- depression, anxiety, or anger can lead to an unwillingness to use the bathroom

 Functional incontinence is more prevalent among elderly people and is common in nursing homes.

 This either means that the person leaks urine continuously, or has periodic uncontrollable leaking of large amounts of urine.